hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/epistles_first_series/238_003_alasinga.md

 the whole day, and we took the opportunity of getting off to have a look at the town.
-We drove through the streets, and the only thing I remember was a temple in which was a very gigantic Murti (image) of the Lord Buddha in a reclining posture, entering Nirvâna....
+We drove through the streets, and the only thing I remember was a temple in which was a very gigantic Murti (image) of the Lord Buddha in a reclining posture, entering Nirvāna....

 The next station was Penang, which is only a strip of land along the sea in the body of the Malaya Peninsula.
 The Malayas are all Mohammedans and